5agado/data-science-learning/resources.md

 ## Deep Learning
 * [deeplearningbook](http://www.deeplearningbook.org/) (math, also overview and details about many technical prerequisites to machine learning, like linear algebra, probability and alike)
-* [neuralnetworksanddeeplearning](http://neuralnetworksanddeeplearning.com/) (great intuitive look into deep learning models and generic machine learning techniques)
+* [neuralnetworksanddeeplearning - Michael Nielsen (online)](http://neuralnetworksanddeeplearning.com/) (great intuitive look into neural-networks properties and deep-learning models working mechanisms)
 * [Deep Learning with Python - François Chollet](https://github.com/fchollet/deep-learning-with-python-notebooks) (great intuitive description of the fundamentals of deep learning, both in term of methods and components.
 Relevant Keras code and references for each section)

 ## Python